jakeajames/NCXI/README.md

 4. ~~I~~ Quoll needs to learn how to write a licence.

-## InstallNOT
+## Install

-If you do want to install this you can compile it
+If you want to install this you can compile it

 ## @LaughingQuoll has to fix: